SamVerschueren/listr/readme.md

 Options: `default` `verbose` `silent`

 Renderer that should be used.
 You can either pass in the name of the known renderer, or a class of a custom renderer.

+##### nonTTYRenderer

+Type: `string` `object`<br>
+Default: `verbose`

+The renderer that should be used if the main renderer does not support TTY environments.
+You can either pass in the name of the renderer, or a class of a custom renderer.

 ### Instance